 The English Act produced no popular ferment, and in less than two years a measure was carried for the relief of the Catholics in Scotland.
-In that country, as in England, a practical toleration appears to have been at last attained, 1 though no Relief Bill had as yet been passed, as Scotland was not included in the English Acts of 1778 or 1791.
+In that country, as in England, a practical toleration appears to have been at last attained, though no Relief Bill had as yet been passed, as Scotland was not included in the English Acts of 1778 or 1791.
 At the beginning of the French Revolution, the Scotch Catholics were reduced to great distress by the confiscation of the Scotch establishments in France, from which the payment of their priests was largely derived.
-It is a curious illustration of the changed spirit of the time that a Catholic bishop brought this fact before the English Government, and that the Government for two or three years gave secretly small salaries to all the Catholic priests in Scotland, besides contributing to two Catholic seminaries.
-2 The toleration, however, which the Scotch Catholics enjoyed was still of a very precarious kind.
+It is a curious illustration of the changed spirit of the time that a Catholic bishop brought this fact before the English Government, and that the Government for two or three years gave secretly small salaries to all the Catholic priests in Scotland, besides contributing to two Catholic seminaries.2 The toleration. however, which the Scotch Catholics enjoyed was still of a very precarious kind.
 Among the laws that were unrepealed was one enabling the nearest Protestant relation to tender an oath which was inconsistent with Catholicism to any Catholic landowner, and if he refused to take it, to appropriate the estate.
-The law was so odious, that it was very rarely put in force, and the law courts appear to have done everything in their power, by technical difficulties, to make it inoperative; but a case of this kind was actually before the courts when the Relief Bill of 1793 was carried, which placed the Scotch Catholics in a position substantially similar to that of the Catholics of England.1
+The law was so odious, that it was very rarely put in force, and the law courts appear to have done everything in their power, by technical difficulties, to make it inoperative; but a case of priests and a bishop, who, besides the contributions from their hearers. have a small allowance from the Church of Rome'-A Tour in the Highlands in 1786, by John Knox, p. člxnii.